aabuhijleh/ai-project-1/README.md

 ## ✨ Features

 - Knapsack Problem Solver using Simulated Annealing
-- Checkers Game with Alpha-Beta Algorithm
+- 🚧 Checkers Game with Alpha-Beta Algorithm _(Still a work in progress)_

 ## ⚡ How to use?